-The Bank makes loans to employees, and to employees of certain other related party companies, at interest rates below the comparable market rate.
+The Bank did make loans to employees, and to employees of certain other related party companies, at interest rates below the comparable market rate.
 Such related party loans revert to market rate if the employee leaves the company.
+The employee loan scheme is no longer offered and loans to employees are now underwritten on an arms-length basis.

-December 31, 2015 (Expressed in thousands of Bermuda dollars, except as noted)
+December 31, 2016 (Expressed in thousands of Bermuda dollars, except as noted)